alezago/sankey_vba/readme.md

 <ls>
 <li><b>data:</b> a Range object set to the table containing the data to be used in the chart.
 This range must not contain the table headers if present, and the right-most column should contain the values for each row.</li>
 <li><b>targetSheet:</b> a Worksheet object, referencing the worksheet where the chart is to be placed.</li>
-<li><b>chartName:</b> a String containing the name to be used for the chart.
+<li><b>chartName:</b> a String value containing the name to be used for the chart.
 This name will uniquely identify the chart in case multiple charts are placed in the same worksheet/workbook.</li>
 <li><b>chartTop:</b> a Double value, identifying the vertical distance of the chart from the top edge of the worksheet.</li>
 <li><b>chartLeft:</b> a Double value, identifying the horizontal distance of the chart from the left edge of the worksheet.</li>
 <li><b>chartWidth:</b> a Double value, identifying the total width of the chart.</li>